Saint Bernard Dogs

 The History of Saint Bernards

-The amazing history of the Saint Bernard dog with photos of the Saint Bernards from The Summit Lodge in Killington, Vermont.
-The Saint Bernards above lived at Vermont’s Summit Lodge overlooking the mountains of Killington.
-The Summit keeps two Saint Bernards “on staff” to greet visitors and welcome guests to this fabulous, four season mountain resort.
-To share your Vermont business with us, please contact us.
-Learn more about advertising in VTLiving.
+The amazing history of the Saint Bernard dog with photos of Saint Bernards from The Summit Lodge in Killington, Vermont.
+Saint Bernards lived at Vermont’s Summit Lodge overlooking the mountains of Killington.
+The Summit Lodge at one time kept two Saint Bernards “on staff” to greet visitors and welcome guests to this Killington four-season mountain resort.
+Ask us about Vermont dog-friendly lodging or share your comments.
+To feature your Vermont pet-friendly lodging, contact us.

 The origin of the Saint Bernard Dog is tied to the mountain pass and the monastery of the same name.
 The Great Saint Bernard Pass, provides a route between Switzerland and Italy.